-- ii.
-Modify community boathouse strategies as needed (related to new information) - Conduct monthly or bi-monthly meetings of ARC to update other members of phase 2 progress (internally) and re-evaluate strategies - iii.
-Identify the needs, expectations, and level of detail required by the city - Continue attendance at Phase II committee meetings and conduct regular conservations with city staff - C. Develop the next level of architectural and site design drawings - i.
-Seek grant funding for design plans (in conjunction with grants/funds for construction) - Hire grant writers - ii.
-Acquire costs estimates for full project construction as well as componentsincluding phased approach - Hire planning, architectural, and engineering firms to conduct estimates
+- Conduct monthly or bi-monthly meetings of ARC to update other members of phase 2 progress (internally) and re-evaluate strategies

+- Continue attendance at Phase II committee meetings and conduct regular conservations with city staff ii.
+Acquire costs estimates for full project construction as well as components - including phased approach

+C. Develop the next level of architectural and site design drawings i.
+Seek grant funding for design plans (in conjunction with grants/funds for construction)

+- Hire grant writers

+- Hire planning, architectural, and engineering firms to conduct estimates i.
+Keep an open dialogue with the Riverfront Barge and Restaurant owner